George Paul Hess: Other research

 In 1997 he used the photolysis technique to study Caenorhabditis elegans. (commonly known as the roundworm).
 He used the technique to determine which neurotransmitters were being secreted by the intricate network of neurons in the worms’ pharynges and determine the neurotransmitters’ target cells.
 Hess summarized his methods and findings in the publication: “Identification of Chemical Synapses in the Pharynx: Caenorhabditis elegans.”

 In his article “How Fast Does the γ-Aminobutyric Acid Receptor Channel Open?
 Kinetic Investigations in the Microsecond Time Region Using a Laser-Pulse Photolysis Technique” published in 1999, Hess explores the GABA_{A} receptor and its kinetics.
 He and his colleagues used cell flow and laser-pulse photolysis to determine the rate of ligand binding to the GABA_{A} receptor, the effects that different dysfunction in this receptor would have on the body.

 He also researched hepatitis, studying the different strains, their mode of transmission, and treatment options, specifically the response to treatment of interferon addition.
 He used laser-pulse photolysis to find precise data for the binding of ligands to their receptors.
-He conducted cresearch into hepatitis G, previously known as Hepatitis G virus (HGV), but later renamed GB virus C (GBC).
+He conducted research into hepatitis G, previously known as Hepatitis G virus (HGV), but later renamed GB virus C (GBC).
 His article published in the Journal of Infectious Diseases in 1999: “Analysis of Hepatitis G Virus (HGV) RNA, Antibody to HGV Envelope Protein, and Risk Factors for Blood Donors Coinfected with HGV and Hepatitis C Virus” details how he and his colleagues studied coinfections of GBC with HIV/AIDS and hepatitis C virus (HCV), ultimately concluding that coinfection of GBC with HCV did not worsen the symptoms of HCV infection.